-Generally speaking, the most important ways to help SHINee are to stream digitally on Melon (Korean) and purchase physically during their first day & first week of sales (Japan & Korea).
-First week and first day sales are highly talked about in the media – so that much is for public recognition.
-First week sales (physical + digital [skewed heavily in favor of digital in Korea]) contribute to SHINee’s ability to win weekly music shows during their promotional period.
+Generally speaking, the most important ways to help SHINee are to purchase the album physically during their first day & first week of sales (Japan & Korea) and stream digitally on a Korean streaming service.
+First week and first day sales are highly talked about in the media (public recognition).
+First week sales (physical + digital, skewed heavily in favor of digital in Korea) contribute to SHINee’s ability to win weekly music shows during their promotional periods.
 Overall sales (physical + digital + digital streaming) contribute to SHINee’s ability to win year end awards.
 In Japan, physical purchases are important for RIAJ certification (Gold, Platinum, etc.).
 So for Japanese releases, please purchase physically when you can ^^

 If you would like to keep track of SHINee’s sales throughout the years, this doc is regularly updated. ^^